pulkit-vs/ui-builder/README.md

 - where source containing a JSON data for building UI components.

 ## JSON Structure-
-- JSON must contain the intended component "type".
+- JSON must contain the intended component "type" and "screenName".
 - Customize a component by passing styles in "properties" Json.

 ## A complete example